shantanu421/portfolio-shantanu/README.md

 ( This portfolio is inspired by [Adrianhajdin](https://github.com/adrianhajdin) ).

-## Fork It, Own It
+Feel free to fork and make this repo your own.

-Feel free to fork, remix, and make this repo your own!
-Just remember to give a little shoutout (a.k.a. proper credit) by linking back to [Shantanu421](https://github.com/shantanu421/portfolio-shantanu.git).
-Thanks!
+⭐ Give a star if you loved my work :)

 ## Technologies I've Used